ramccor/claude-code-provider-proxy/README.md

 See the config section in `src/main.py` for more configuration options.

+Note: you can use environment variables instead of an `.env` file, but note that any value of the `.env` file that is also present in the environment will be overwritten (the environment takes priority).

 #### Useful environment variables

 Use those when launching `claude`, not the proxy.